peterdurham/code-boost/content/blog/20-05-13-fetch-data-with-react/index.md

 ---
-title: Different Methods to Fetch Data in React
+title: Different Methods to Fetch Data with React
 date: "2020-05-15 11:00:00"
 category: "React"
 description: "Overview of the methods used to fetch data in React.
 Uses fetch, axios, class components, hooks, es5, es6, and Async / Await"